Traders permit renewal

 If you choose the wrong rate it will delay your permit.

-Please note, the Penalty Charge Notices (PCNs) may be issued if the permit is not valid and displayed.
+A Penalty Charge Notice (PCN) may be issued if the permit is not valid and displayed.

 Questions about renewals